atomic-state/fetcher.atomic-state.org/docs/tutorial-basics/request-config.md

   }
 })
 ```
-You can also use the `useResolve` function to subscribe to requests and do something when they complete susccesfuly (like a useEffect).
+You can also use the `useResolve` function to subscribe to requests and do something when they complete susccesfuly (this works like a useEffect that runs when the request completes).
 For this, pass the request id to `onResolve`:

 ```jsx
 // somewhere in a component